tomwhartung/always_learning_python/hello_world/startproject/README.md

 These two were fairly consistent, but due to naming issues cannot run in the same project environment.

-Plus I do not care for some of the names used (e.g., "foo") in the first place.
+Plus I do not care for some of the names used (e.g., "foo") in the first place, which leads us to:

+* say_hi_tomh - contains a synthesis of what I like about the other versions

 ## References